 • Bring Binoculars: The Bay of Fundy is great for wildlife spotting, including seals, whales, and various bird species.
 Binoculars are a great idea to bring along for kids and adults alike.

-• Fundy National Park: Day passes to Fundy National Park can be purchased here.
+• Fundy National Park: As it’s a National Park, you will need to purchase a day pass to visit, unless you have a Parks Canada annual pass.
+Day passes to Fundy National Park can be purchased here.

 3. Prince Edward Island Coastal Drives